PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/Excel - Exploring, Cleaning, and Analyzing Data.md

 For department 6, I used the formula `=AVERAGEIF(F:F, "6",H:H)` and resulted in 10217.17.

 I believe this is the best way to correct data for these cells.
 Since they were likely entered incorrectly manually, we now have a close number that represents the mean for these 2 departments to give us an approximate correction.

 ---

+Next, I want to make the datatypes match the data I'm working with instead of most being General.
+I made the following changes so that when I upload this into a data visualization tool later, the datatypes won't be an issue to work around in the viz tool.
+I also renamed the columns so that they have more consistent format

+sales_figures column changes:
+- Month.Year - Text
+- Time Index - Number
+- Country - Text
+- Store ID - Number
+- City - Text
+- Dept. ID - Number
+- Dept. Name - Text
+- Hours Own - Number, changed from 3 decimal places to 2
+- Hours Lease - Number, added 2 decimal places
+- Sales Units - Number
+- Turnover - Number
+- Area (m2) - Number, kept 2 decimal places
+- Opening Hours - Text

+opening_schemes column changes:
+- Store ID - Number
+- Store Name - Text
+- Region - Text
+- Scheme - Text
+- Month-by-month:
+  -  10.2016 through 09.2017 - All Number
+- Cumulated:
+  -  10.2016 through 09.2017 - All Number

+---